Murder of Rachelle Tolleson: Trial and sentencing

 In 2005, Mendoza stood trial before a Collin County jury for the capital murder of Rachelle Tolleson in the course of attempted burglary, kidnapping and/or aggravated sexual assault.

 During the trial, clinical psychologist Mark Vigen characterized Mendoza as emotionally immature and lacking psychological development.
 He noted that Mendoza seemed to take pleasure in being deceptive and often reacted with anger when faced with criticism, according to court testimony.
 The jury also heard evidence of Mendoza's long history of violence against women, including instances of physically assaulting his mother and sister and sexually assaulting a 14-year-old girl.
 After the completion of the trial, Mendoza was convicted by the jury of capital murder.

 On June 29, 2005, Mendoza was sentenced to death by the trial judge upon the jury's unanimous recommendation for capital punishment.
 During Mendoza's sentencing, former Collin County First Assistant District Attorney Greg Davis described Mendoza as "one of the most violent, sadistic men" he ever came across in his years as a prosecutor.

 Appeals

 After he was sentenced to death, Moises Mendoza appealed against his death sentence and murder conviction.
 The Texas Court of Criminal Appeals rejected Mendoza's appeal in November 2008.

 On May 30, 2009, the Texas Court of Criminal Appeals dismissed another appeal from Mendoza against his death sentence.

-On September 28, 2012, the U.S. District Court for the Eastern District of Texas rejected Mendoza's appeal.

-On March 30, 2015, the 5th Circuit Court of Appeals rejected Mendoza's appeal.

-On April 23, 2019, the U.S. District Court for the Eastern District of Texas turned down Mendoza's second appeal.

-On August 31, 2023, the 5th Circuit Court of Appeals rejected Mendoza's second appeal.
+Further appeals were rejected by the U.S. District Court for the Eastern District of Texas on September 28, 2012; the 5th Circuit Court of Appeals on March 30, 2015; the U.S. District Court for the Eastern District of Texas on April 23, 2019; and the 5th Circuit Court of Appeals on August 31, 2023.

 On October 7, 2024, Mendoza's final appeal was denied by the U.S. Supreme Court.